tomcotter7/gpt-cotts/gpt-cotts-fastapi/notes/notes.md

 ## IPs
 Find IP address on Linux: `ifconfig | sed -En 's/127.0.0.1//;s/.*inet (addr:)?(([0-9]*\.){3}[0-9]*).*/\2/p'`

-# WebApps
-## Backends
-### FastAPI
-A python framework for building APIs.
-Homepage is [here](https://fastapi.tiangolo.com/).
-Find a tutorial [here](https://www.travisluong.com/how-to-build-a-full-stack-next-js-fastapi-postgresql-boilerplate-tutorial/) on using FastAPI as a backend for a NextJS app.
-## Deploying
-### Nginx
-Find a tutorial [here](https://www.travisluong.com/how-to-deploy-next-js-fastapi-and-postgresql-with-shell-scripts/) explaining how to deploy a FastAPI / NextJS app using Nginx & PM2 with shell scripts.
-### PM2
-PM2 a application manager that ensures the app is online 24/7, you can run it with `pm2 start %command%`.
-Pretty cool, here are the [docs](https://pm2.keymetrics.io/)
-## Frontend
-### Tailwind / CSS
-Keeping a `fixed` position element to use the parents width (even though it is floating) - `style={{width: 'inherit'}}`
-### Chrome Dev Tools
-If you enable Chrome dev tools, you can change the size of viewport for testing purposes.
-### Axios
-A cool npm package which is basically `fetch` but with a wayyy better syntax.
-Find it [here](https://github.com/axios/axios)
-### NextJS
-#### URL Handling
-Use `import { useSearchParams } from next/navigation` to get the params passed in with the url i.e code in `http://localhost:3000/auth?code=test`.
-## OAuth
-Tricky concept, with a fastapi / nextjs app.
-Here are some good resources, [Google OAuth docs](https://developers.google.com/identity/openid-connect/openid-connect#exchangecode), [SSO FastAPI](https://github.com/tomasvotava/fastapi-sso/tree/master), [A good example with Github auth](https://github.com/fuegoio/fastapi-frontend-auth-example/tree/main).

-I found the best method to use all 3 in conjunction with the Github auth giving a good general idea of how to go about it.

 # Programming Languages
 ## Mojo
 ### Resources